sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_02_analyze_document_code.md

 This exercise should take approximately **20** minutes to complete.

 > **IMPORTANT**: If you don't have a GitHub account, you can <a href="https://go.microsoft.com/fwlink/?linkid=2320148" target="_blank">sign up</a> for a free individual account and use a GitHub Copilot Free plan to complete this exercise.
-If you have access to a GitHub Copilot Pro, GitHub Copilot Business, or GitHub Copilot Enterprise subscription from within your lab environment, you can use your existing GitHub Copilot subscription to complete this exercise.
+If you have access to a GitHub Copilot Pro, Pro+, Business, or Enterprise subscription from within your lab environment, you can use your existing GitHub Copilot subscription to complete this exercise.

 ## Before you start